Try some of these creative Christmas in July activities and games for kids & families!

 9. Christmas in July Craft Ideas

-There are a TON of Christmas nature crafts that kids can make during the summer months!
+There are a TON of Christmas nature craft ideas that kids can make during the summer months!
 These would be great to give as gifts or just tuck away until it's time to decorate later in the year.

 You can also make these Paper Bag Christmas Stockings for an easy craft idea!